-Delhi Metro’s full Magenta Line to open next week: All you need to know
+Delhi Metro’s full Magenta Line to start operations on May 29 : All you need to know

-The Delhi Metro’s full Magenta line — providing connectivity between Janakpuri West and Kalkaji Mandir stations — is set to start next week onwards.
-The commissioner for metro rail safety has given the mandatory approval to start passenger services on the 25.6-km-long section between Janakpuri West and Kalkaji Mandi.
-With this, the entire 38-km long corridor will be operational.
+The Delhi Metro’s full Magenta line — providing connectivity between Janakpuri West and Kalkaji Mandir stations — will be inaugurated on May 28 while the passenger services on the stretch will begin on May 29 at 6 am.

-The latest metro line will also benefit thousands of people as commuters from South Delhi and Noida can travel directly to the airport through the metro.
+The latest addition will benefit commuters from South Delhi and Noida who can now travel directly to the airport on the metro.
 Terminal 1 Metro station will cater to domestic passengers.
+The 25.6-km-long section will bring the Terminal 1 of Delhi Airport within the metro’s 278 kilometre network across Delhi-NCR.
+With this, the entire 38-km long corridor will be operational.

 Here are 10 things you need to know about Delhi Metro’s Magenta Line:

-1 The existing Magenta line provides interchangeability between lines at Kalkaji Mandir (Violet Line) and Botanical Garden stations (Blue Line).
+1 The exisiting Magenta line provides interchangeability between lines at Kalkaji Mandir (Violet Line) and Botanical Garden stations (Blue Line).

 2 The section between Kalkaji Mandir and Botanical Garden was opened on December 25 last year.